NinevaStudios/nineva-docs/docs/ue-plugins/nearby-connections-unreal.md

 # Status codes

-Some callbacks in the plugin return status codes that can be used to determine whether the preceding API call was successful, or to see the type of error that has occured.
+Some callbacks in the plugin return status codes that can be used to determine whether the preceding API call was successful, or to see the type of error that has occurred.
 Please, refer to the official documentation [here](https://developers.google.com/android/reference/com/google/android/gms/common/api/CommonStatusCodes) and [here](https://developers.google.com/android/reference/com/google/android/gms/nearby/connection/ConnectionsStatusCodes) for the possible status codes and their meaning.

 # Global callbacks